shweta-tripathi-r3/corda-runtime-os/applications/tools/p2p-test/p2p-layer-deployment/README.md

 --locallyHostedIdentity=O=Alice,L=London,C=GB:group1
 ```

-## Managing a the simulator
+## Managing the simulator
 Use the `simulator` command to manage the simulator application.
 ### Managing the simulator databases
 The simulator needs a database to save the messages it has sent and received.
-This can be manage by the `simulator db` command.
+This can be managed by the `simulator db` command.

 #### Starting a new database
 Run the command: